TOAD Quick Guide

 I can schedule that task to be performed periodically.

 So where can you do this?
-Basically on any screen that has the yellow lightening bolt icon or the camera icon at the bottom, and the number of those screens is growing as we speak
+Basically on any screen that has the camera icon at the bottom, like: Compare Schemas, Compare Databases, FTP, DB Health Check, email, TNS Ping and many others.

 Another example: